WNBA Star Brittney Griner Released From Russian Captivity in Prisoner Swap - E! Online

 "My parents taught me two important things," Brittney told the court through tears following closing arguments on Aug.
 4. "Take ownership for your responsibilities and work hard for everything that you have.
 That's why I plead guilty to my charges.
 I understand the charges against me.
 I had no intent to break any Russian laws.
 I want the courts to understand it was an honest mistake."

-She continued, "I never meant to hurt anybody.
+The 32-year-old continued, "I never meant to hurt anybody.
 I never meant to break any Russian laws.
 I made an honest mistake and I hope that in your ruling that it doesn't end my life here."

 Brittney had previously testified that she was legally prescribed medical marijuana by a doctor in the United States.
 She said she was going through airport security when a member of staff asked her to open her bag, which led to the discovery of the cartridges, per NBC News.
-After signing documents that she wasn't able to understand without Google Translate, the basketball player was able to call a lawyer before her phone was confiscated.
+After signing documents that she couldn't understand without Google Translate, the basketball player said she was able to call a lawyer before her phone was confiscated.

 "At that point it felt like I was being held against my will," she said, according to the outlet.
 "I asked again what's going on and when can I see my lawyer.
 I was then told I have to be interrogated."

-Brittney's legal team later told E!
-News in a statement that they were "very disappointed" by the court's decision and planned to file an appeal.
+After being sentenced to nine years in prison, Brittney's legal team later told E!
+News in a statement that they were "very disappointed" by the court's decision and later filed an appeal.

 "As legal professionals, we believe that the court should be fair to everyone regardless of nationality," they shared.
 "The court completely ignored all the evidence of the defense, and most importantly, the guilty plea.
 This contradicts the existing legal practice.
 Taking into account the amount of the substance (not to mention the defects of the expertise) and the plea, the verdict is absolutely unreasonable.
 We will certainly file an appeal."